-where V is the velocity, p the pressure and ν the kinematic viscosity.
-The first approach uses a splitting/projection method where the velocity matrix system and the pressure are typically decoupled.
-Splitting schemes are typically favourite for their numerical efficiency since for a Newtonian fluid the velocity and pressure are handled independently, requiring the solution of three (in two dimensions) elliptic systems of rank N (opposed to a single system of rank 3N solved in the Stokes problem).
+The first approach uses a splitting/projection method where the velocity system and the pressure are typically decoupled.
+Splitting schemes are typically favoured for their numerical efficiency since the velocity and pressure are handled independently, requiring the solution of three (in two dimensions) elliptic systems of rank N (opposed to a single system of rank 3N solved in the Stokes problem).
 However, a drawback of this approach is the splitting scheme error which is introduced when decoupling the pressure and the velocity system, although this can be made consistent with the overall temporal accuracy of the scheme by appropriate discretisation of the pressure boundary conditions.
-When the incompressible Navier-Stokes equations are solved using the velocity correction splitting scheme, a stiffly-stable time integration is applied (derived from the work of Karniadakis, Israeli and Orszag [16], see also Guermond and Shen [13]).
-Briefly, the time integration scheme consists of the following steps: